typelevel/Laika/docs/02-running-laika/03-configuration.md

 If you define them in a narrower scope and not globally, they won't be available outside of that scope.

-There are two namespaces for variable keys which are used by the library, `laika.*` and `cursor.*`.
+There are three namespaces for variable keys which are used by the library, `laika.*`, `cursor.*` and `helium.*`.
-As long as you avoid these two namespaces, you can freely use any configuration keys.
+As long as you avoid these three namespaces, you can freely use any configuration keys.